psf/black/README.md

 mostly responses to bug reports.

-Also, as a temporary safety measure, _Black_ will check that the reformatted code still produces a valid AST that is equivalent to the original.
+Also, as a temporary safety measure, _Black_ will check that the reformatted code still produces a valid AST that is mostly equivalent to the original.
 This slows it down.
 If you're feeling confident, use `--fast`.
+In a few contexts, Black does make changes to the AST: it cleans up whitespace in docstrings, adds or removes parentheses in some `del` statements, and may move around type comments.

 ## The _Black_ code style